migupl/vanilla-js-web-component-leaflet-geojson/README.md

 ## Install

-Copy the directory */components/leaflet-map-component/* to your project
+Copy the directory */components/leaflet-map-component/* to any directory in your project.

 ## Getting started